msrivani/coding_interview/README.md

 #6 - commit B2.
 Can you specialize the fish as a Shark and as a Clownfish?
 Created 2 new classes SHark and CLownFish extended from Fish.
 The display methods of these 2 classes are overridden to show their specific features.

+#7- commit B.3.
+Dolphins are not exactly fish, yet, they are good swimmers
+a.
+Can you model a dolphin that swims without inheriting from a fish class?
+b.
+How do you avoid duplicating code or introducing unneeded overhead?

+Achieved this by creating a Dolphin class by extending Animal class and implementing Swimming Behavior.
+This waty, dolphins are not a child of Fish class but they are animals which have swimming behavior